The first NC Rando Year-End Party was held in Greensboro in November 2009.

 - Earning a RUSA Cup, and attaining K-Hound status (2nd consecutive year).

-[Hmmn, ride often me, seems you might get drafted to the Year-End Awards Committee.
+[Hmmn, ride often and it seems you might get drafted to the Year-End Awards Committee.

 Or, get named for an award one year, you might get drafted for the next year.]